X-lab-3D/PANDORA/README.md

 ### Download Template Database
 PANDORA needs a PDB template database to work.
 All the structures are retrieved from [IMGT](http://www.imgt.org/3Dstructure-DB/) database.

-The database can be quickly retrieved by zenodo by running the command-line tool:
+The database can be quickly retrieved by surfdrive by running the command-line tool:

 ```bash
 pandora-fetch